Three-day Rang Utsav at Sri Ram Centre CanIndia News

-For the first time in Delhi, theatregoers will witness three plays written, directed, acted and performed by a woman playwright — Rama Pandey in a festival.
+New Delhi, Sep 1 (IANSlife) For the first time in Delhi, theatergoers will witness three plays written, directed, acted, and performed by a woman playwright — Rama Pandey in a festival.

 While ‘Ramgarh Ki Katha’ is the story of a city in Rajasthan, which was settled and ruled by merchants where their word was the law and power at par with the king, ‘Roop Vidroop’ touches on the subject of acid attack.